Knowing

 Connects knowledge directly to capability/power.
 In my system, knowing is not passive information but active ability, aligning with Scots ken meaning both 'know' and 'can' and thus a close cognate of realize.

 When I use the word knowing in my work, I mean exactly 'action to ability'.
-This enables:
+This definition:

 Related Terms